Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications: DUN Solution for SIM Phase Optimization

 ~~~The max–min SINR optimization problem in \eqref{eq:opt_frame} involves a cascade of $L\times M$ unit--modulus phase matrices and must be resolved on a subcarrier basis each time the OFDM-IM activation matrix $\mathbf Z$ changes.
 Running conventional PGD online is therefore impractical: The iteration has to start from scratch for every new $ (\mathbf H,\mathbf Z)$ pair, and its convergence speed is governed by hand–tuned step sizes.

 DUN offers a principled remedy.
 A finite PGD trajectory can be rewritten as a feed-forward composition of deterministic operators, where the projection, the SINR gradient, and the SIM matrix product are all differentiable.
 The proposed UPGD-Net is trained offline by back-propagating through the $T$ unrolled stages so that the learned step sizes minimize the statistical loss $-\mathbb E[\gamma_{\min}]$ on a collection of channels and activation patterns.
-Once trained, UPGD-Net executes exactly $T$ matrix–vector operations and one analytical gradient evaluation, which inherits the physical interpretability of PGD but becomes amenable to data-driven acceleration.
+Once trained, UPGD-Net executes exactly $T$ matrix–vector operations and analytical gradient evaluations, which inherits the physical interpretability of PGD but becomes amenable to data-driven acceleration.

-The proposed architecture is fundamentally different from a black-box DNN.
+The proposed architecture is fundamentally different from a closed box DNN.
 The proposed SIM-enhanced OFDM-IM system features: (i) SIM's multilayer metasurface cascades, (ii) per-subcarrier SINR coupling, and (iii) a max-min objective that depends on the instantaneous $\mathbf Z$.
-Each of these traits is naturally captured by UPGD-Net: \begin{enumerate} \item Double unrolling (layer index~$l$ and iteration~$t$) matches the $L$-layer cascade and the $T$ training iterations; \item The worst-link SINR gradient, shared across layers, encapsulates the cross-subcarrier interference structure; \item Trainable step sizes shorten the convergence path, yielding real-time fully-analog beamforming in dynamic OFDM-IM links. \end{enumerate}
+Each of these traits is naturally captured by UPGD-Net: \begin{enumerate} {{\item Coupled physical-algorithmic unrolling: The nested computational graph aligns the algorithmic iterations~$t$ with the physical wave propagation through layer indices~$l$, enforcing physics-compliant gradient back-propagation;}} \item The worst-link SINR gradient, shared across layers, encapsulates the cross-subcarrier interference structure; \item Trainable step sizes shorten the convergence path, yielding real-time fully-analog beamforming in dynamic OFDM-IM links. \end{enumerate}

 In summary, UPGD-Net preserves the convergence behavior of the analytical solver, respects the hardware constraints of the multilayer SIM, and generalizes to any activation pattern without online re-optimization thanks to training on a diverse set of $\mathbf Z$ matrices.
 It bridges the gap between model-based optimization and data-driven acceleration~\cite{DUN1}, providing an interpretable, scalable, and latency-free solution to the SIM phase problem formulated in Section~\ref{Section3}.